Dee L. Clayman: Career

 In addition to her academic work, Clayman was the founding editor-in-chief of Oxford Bibliographies: Classics.
 She previously served as president of the Société internationale de bibliographie classique, and is past-president of the American Philological Association, now known as the Society for Classical Studies.

-Clayman is a member of the Institute for Advanced Study in Princeton, New Jersey.
+Clayman is a former member of the Institute for Advanced Study in Princeton, New Jersey.